samibr/gitmath/README.md

 # 📚 GitMath

 Welcome to **GitMath**, an open-source repository of mathematical problems, hints, and solutions.
-This project aims to create a structured, accessible, and collaborative database for students and teachers.
+This project aims to create a structured, accessible, and collaborative website for students and teachers.

 ## 🚀 About This Project